augmentedstartups/AS-One/README.md

 git clone https://github.com/axcelerateai/asone.git
 cd asone
 ```
-2. For windows, Run this command in command propmt.
+2. If using windows, Run this command in command prompt.
 ```
 set PWD=%cd%
 ```
 2. Run docker coompose command.

 ```
-# if you wanna test on gpu system
+# if you wanna test on gpu system (linux)
 docker compose run linux-gpu

+# if you wanna test on gpu system (windows)
+docker compose run windows-gpu
 ```

 ```
-# if you wanna test on cpu system
+# if you wanna test on cpu system (linux)
 docker compose run linux
+# if you wanna test on cpu system (windows)
+docker compose run windows
 ```

 3. In docker terminal.